opentargets-archive/opentargets-py/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-..
-Biograpy documentation master file, created by sphinx-quickstart on Fri Apr 16 17:35:36 2010.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============================================================
 opentargets - Python client for targetvalidation.org REST API
 =============================================================